neilmillard/prowler-lambda-manager/README.md

 ## Architecture

-PlatSec has adopted a serverless architecture for running the prowler checks.
+Based on a serverless architecture for running the prowler checks.
 Instead of provisioning EC2 instances, which may take a while to become ready, or be running 24/7/365 when only needed for 15 mins a day/week, the system utilises the following AWS services:

 * S3
 * lambda